 Pigs also communicate with their babies.
 A mother pig sings to her piglet while nursing.

-A male pig is called a boar.
-A female pig before she has given birth is called a gilt.
-After she has given birth she is called a sow.
-A baby is called a piglet.
+Male pigs are called a boars.
+Female pigs before she has given birth is called a gilt.
+After she has given birth a female pig is called a sow.
+A baby pig is called a piglet.

 A boar can weigh up to 900 pounds a sow can weigh up to 400 pounds.

 Male and female pigs can mate after they turn 6 months old.
-Female pigs give birth to a litter of piglets.
-A litter on average has six to fifteen piglets.
+Mother pigs give birth to a litter of babies called piglets.
+A litter has six to fifteen piglets.
 Piglets are around 2.5 pounds at birth.

 Piglets have two little sharp teeth called wolf teeth or needle teeth.
 Their teeth are cut so they don’t injure each other their mother when feeding.